KissKissBankBank/kitten/README.md

 npm config set registry https://npm-proxy.fury.io/bob/
 ```

-Set your authentication token in your `.npmrc`:
+Set your authentication token in your `.npmrc` by providing your Gemfury
+username and password:
 ```
 npm login
 ```